What is a pedigree?

 A certified copy of the dog’s registration, issued by the recognised body, must be provided, which indicates the applicant as the registered owner, with a residential address in the state of the Member Body to whom the application is being submitted.

-What if I want to change the colour of the dog, microchip or date of birth on the pedigree?
+What if I need to correct the colour of the dog, microchip or date of birth on the pedigree?

 All changes are required to be made by the breeder, and a statutory declaration is required to be lodged with the affected pedigree.